zapulam/StockPredictor/README.md

     The environment is now ready to use!

-When initially cloning the repository, keep in mind that the *daily_prices* folder is initially empty.
+When initially cloning the repository, keep in mind that the *daily_prices* folder is empty.
 Therefore, in order to begin training a new model, the *get_data.py* util script must be run.
-However, if you wish to use the existing model in the repo, running preditions using the *tutorial.ipynb* notebook or *predict.py* script will automatically pull down the most recent data.
+However, if you wish to use the existing model in the repo, running predictions using the *tutorial.ipynb* notebook or *predict.py* script will automatically pull down the most recent data.

 ## Tutorial